aelder/VerusServicesSetup/ElectrumX.md

 komodo-cli -ac_name=VRSC getinfo
 ```

-When it has synced up to height, the `blocks` and `longestchain` values will have the same value.
+When it has synced up to height, the `blocks` and `longestchain` will have the same value.
 Additionally, you should verify against [the explorer](https://explorer.veruscoin.io) that you are on the main chain and not on a fork.
 While we wait for this to happen, lets continue.

 ## Python 3.7 & Prerequisites